 What's the key difference between Uploaded and Streamed Recording?

 - Network speed is less relevant for Uploaded Recording, as it's just uploading a file from your device, not saving it as it's being recorded.

 - Streamed Recording always adjusts resolution and bitrate based on the user's device performance and the speed of their network connection.

 Choose Uploaded Recording if:

-- Your users can drop out due to slow upload
+- Your users could drop out due to slow upload.

-- The internet connection can suddenly drop out
+- The internet connection could suddenly drop out.